 “To us has come knowledge of god, and when it comes, my child, ignorance has been dispelled.
 To us has come knowledge of joy, and when it arrives, grief will fly off to those who give way to it.
 The power than I summon after joy is continence.
 O sweetest power!
 Let us receive her too, most gladly, child.
 As soon as she arrives, how she has repulsed incontinence!
 Now in fourth place I summon perseverance, the power opposed to lust.
 This next level, my child, is the seat of justice.
 See how she has expelled injustice, without a judgment.
 With injustice gone, my child, we have been made just.
 The sixth power that I summon to us is the one opposed to greed – liberality.
 And when greed has departed, I summon another, truth, who puts deceit to flight.
 And truth arrives.
 See how the good has been fulfilled, my child, when truth arrives.
 For envy has withdrawn from us, but the good, together with life and light, has followed after truth, and no torment any longer attacks from the darkness.
 Vanquished, they have flown away in a flapping of wings.”
 (Hermetica, Copenhaver translation, pp. 51-52.)The ten good powers are knowledge of god, knowledge of joy, continence, perseverance, justice, liberality, truth, the good, life, and light.

 Now we can investigate the correspondences. between Corpus Hermeticum XIII and Boiardo's poem, regarding their pairs of virtues and torments.
-I will go through the poem stanza by stanza, suggesting what in the Tractate corresponds to each.
-The translation here is Taorpedia's (http://www.tarotpedia.com/wiki/Boiardo_Tarocchi_Poem:_Chapter_5_-_Triompho_Del_Vano_Mondo)
+I will go through this section of the poem stanza by stanza, suggesting what in the Tractate corresponds to each.
+I will not pause to elucidate the classical references, which would here be a distraction, except in two places where Tarotpedia's translation has an error.
+The translation here is Tarotpedia's (https://web.archive.org/web/20060204152741/http://www.tarotpedia.com/wiki/index.php/Boiardo_Tarocchi_Poem:_Chapter_5_-_Triompho_Del_Vano_Mondo)

 Lustful concubines and banquet,